Miracle on Evergreen Terrace

 "Miracle on Evergreen Terrace" is the tenth episode of the ninth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on December 21, 1997.
+It originally aired on Fox in the United States on December 21, 1997.
 Bart accidentally ruins Christmas for the Simpson family by burning down the tree and all their presents.

 It was written by Ron Hauge, directed by Bob Anderson, and guest starred Alex Trebek as himself.
 Hauge was inspired to write the episode after learning of an orphanage that had been ripped off.
 The episode was included, among other Christmas themed episodes of the series, on a 2005 Christmas special boxed set on DVD.

+This episode is one of the few to receive a TV-G rating by the FCC, despite containing mild language.

 Plot

 Homer and Marge go Christmas shopping at a Try-N-Save megastore, where frenzied shoppers are snatching the holiday season's most popular toys.
-Homer, posing as a store cashier, buys toys that customers tried to buy from him.
+Homer, posing as a store cashier, helps himself to whatever items he finds suitable for the family.
+He then stuffs the register with cash and leaves with a big grin.

-At bedtime on Christmas Eve, the family makes last-minute preparations at home, Marge tells everyone that no one can open their presents until 7 AM the next morning and confiscates all of the alarm clocks.
-However, Bart drinks 12 glasses of water to wake up early and unwrap his gifts, one of which is a remote-controlled fire truck.
+At bedtime on Christmas Eve, the family makes last-minute preparations at home, as Marge tells everyone that no one can get up to open their presents until 7 AM the next morning, but Bart drinks 12 glasses of water to wake up early and unwrap his gifts, one of which is a remote-controlled fire truck.
 He plays with it until it sprays water on an overloaded electrical socket, causing a fire that engulfs and melts the plastic Christmas tree and all of the presents beneath it.
 Bart hides the evidence beneath the snow in the front yard.

-When the family comes downstairs to find the tree and presents gone, Bart makes up a story about how he caught a burglar taking off with their tree and presents.
-The police investigate and Kent Brockman does a human interest story on the case.
+At 7:01 AM, Bart attempts to get back inside and hide the incident, but is unsuccessful when the family comes downstairs to find the tree and presents are gone.
+Bart makes up a story about how he caught a burglar taking off with their tree and presents.
+The police investigate and Kent Brockman does an interview on the case.

 As a result of the report, everyone in Springfield gives them a new Christmas tree and $15,000.
 With the donations, Homer buys a new car.
 Driving it home, Homer gets stuck behind The Plow King and impatiently passes it.
 He drives the car onto a frozen lake, forcing everyone to jump out.
 The ice cracks, causing the car to sink and blow up.